Solar power in Ukraine: History

-In 1985 there was SPP-5 (SES-5, 5MW), first and last build solar station in Soviet Union near town of Shcholkine in Crimea.
-It was stopped in 1990s and demolished afterwards.
+In 1985 there was SPP-5 (SES-5, 5MW), the first and last built solar station in Soviet Union, near the town of Shcholkine in Crimea.
+It was stopped in the 1990s and demolished afterwards.

 In 2011, 90% of electricity came from nuclear and coal.
 In order to reduce this, Ukraine adopted a feed-in tariff (FIT) which was one of the highest in the world - UAH 5.0509 (EUR 0.46) per kWh.
-Europe's largest solar park at the time, the 100 MW Perove Solar Park (now overtaken by Nikopol solar park) was completed at the end of 2011.
+Europe's largest solar park at the time, the 100 MW Perove Solar Park (now overtaken by Nikopol solar park), was completed at the end of 2011.

-In 2019 DTEK inaugurated 240 MW solar plant in Ukraine.
+In 2019 DTEK inaugurated a 240 MW solar plant in Ukraine.

-The government announced in the law on green auctions, adopted in April 2019, that the feed in tariffs would be replaced by an auction based quota system coming in force in 2020 for all solar PV systems greater than 1 MW, which if applied effectively could facilitate a larger and sustainable solar development in the country.
-Households in 2020 will still be able to obtain a green FIT tariff for systems up to 50 kW in size which can be either rooftop or ground mounted solar systems.
+The government announced in the law on green auctions, adopted in April 2019, that the feed-in tariffs would be replaced by an auction based quota system coming in force in 2020 for all solar PV systems greater than 1 MW, which if applied effectively could facilitate a larger and sustainable solar development in the country.
+Households in 2020 were still able to obtain a green FIT tariff for systems up to 50 kW in size, which can be either rooftop or ground mounted solar systems.